I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wiasreadpropstr.md

 ## -remarks
 <p>When the minidriver has completed using the string it received from this function, it must deallocate the memory used for the string.</p>

-<p>When the minidriver has completed using the string it received from this function, it must deallocate the memory used for the string.</p>

 ## -requirements
 <table>
 <tr>